Democratic Representative Caucus: End of the coalition

 In March 2002, Day lost that leadership race to Stephen Harper.
 In April five of the seven DRC members returned to the Alliance caucus, terminating their coalition agreement with the PCs.
 Pankiw's request for readmission to the Alliance caucus was denied, as he was embroiled in a political controversy involving a violent confrontation with a First Nations constituent.
 Mark chose not to return to the Alliance caucus, instead sitting as an Independent Conservative, then joining the PC caucus in August.

 Conservative Party of Canada

 Clark's successor, Peter MacKay, negotiated a merger with the CA in late 2003, and he, along with Mark and most of the PC caucus, joined with the CA caucus to form the Conservative Party of Canada, fulfilling the DRC's main goal of a unified centre-right.
 Clark and a few other prominent PC MPs and senators refused to join the new party, whilst Pankiw was again refused admission along with another Saskatchewan CA MP, Larry Spencer.

-In 2004, Grey, having retired from politics, noted in her published political memoirs that the PC-DRC's full name was constantly misreported by the press, political commentators and the media.
-The official title of the coalition was "Progressive Conservative - Democratic Reform Coalition Caucus" as opposed to Representative.